Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL divisional round, more

-Underdog promo code CBSSPORTS2: $75 new user bonus for Broncos vs. Bills, 49ers vs. Seahawks on January 17
+Underdog promo code CBSSPORTS2: $75 new user bonus for Texans vs. Patriots, Rams vs. Bears on January 18

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-The 2026 NFL divisional round playoff matchups get underway with two games on Saturday and two on Sunday, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-The Bills travel to play the Broncos at 4:30 p.m.
-ET on Saturday, which will be followed by the Seahawks hosting the 49ers at 8 p.m.
+The 2026 NFL divisional round playoff matchups continue with two games on Sunday, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+The Texans travel to play the Patriots at 3 p.m.
+ET on Sunday, which will be followed by the Bears hosting the Rams at 6:30 p.m.
 ET, leaving plenty of ways to utilize the best DFS apps.
-Also on the slate are nine NBA games on Saturday, college hoops action and more.
+Also on the slate are six NBA games on Sunday, college hoops action and more.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.